DanielTBonn/regex-gist/gist-template.md

 # Title (replace with your title)

-To help understand regex and possibly pass on my knowledge to other new programmers trying to make sense of these cryptic patterns, I have set out to explain what each component does and why it is used.
+To help understand regex and possibly pass on my knowledge to other new programmers trying to make sense of these cryptic patterns, I have set out to explain what it's components do.
+To do this, I will use a specific example and relay what every individual part of the expression does and what the results will be for different expressions.

 ## Summary